Volkswagen ID.3 Review

 There’s space for five adults (although the three in the rear will still need to be on speaking terms), with plenty of headroom and legroom, and the flat floor means the centre rear passenger has the same space as those on either side.
 Bear in mind, however, that the range-topping ID.3 has a larger battery for increased range, and this means it’s a four-seater because it takes up the space where the middle rear occupant would usually put their backside.

 It’s dead easy to find a good driving position because there’s so much adjustment, and better still is the fact that the driver information display moves when you adjust the steering column, so it’s always in your eyeline.
 Better still, the driver’s seat has a fold-down armrest.

-Children are well catered for, because there are Isofix latching points for three child seats, and the covers for the latches are hinged so you won’t lose them.
+Got kids?
+The ID.3 should be a good family car, because there are Isofix latching points for three child seats, and the covers for the latches are hinged so you won’t lose them.

 The Volkswagen ID.3 has a seriously practical interior.
 There’s space for a 1.5-litre bottle of water in each of the door pockets, while the centre console has space for two or three more bottles.
 Behind the bottle-holders is a small storage area into which you can stash your phone, and it offers wireless charging.

 The central storage bin between the front seats is huge, and features a movable divider, as well as two USB-C sockets.
 If your phone uses a traditional USB connection, you’ll need to invest in an adapter.

 Rear passengers are reasonably well catered for, too, with large rear door pockets, pockets on the back of the front seats, and a fold-down central armrest that contains a trio of cupholders.